jkeam/weather-service/README.md

 ## OpenShift
 To deploy on OpenShift, run the following, but make sure to replace with your own Dockerhub username and your workspace name.
+Note uses `kn`.

 ```
 cd $PROJECT_ROOT